 Home » *Top Pick*, Art & Museums, San Francisco

-Get your glow on during this two-month celebration during the longest nights of the year, featuring free light art tours, nighttime neighborhood walks, artist talks and participatory experiences.
+Get your glow on during this two-month celebration during the longest nights of the year.
+In past years, the city has hosted nighttime neighborhood walks, artist talks and participatory experiences.
+As of November 20, there aren’t any events listed yet for 2019.

-> 2018 Light Art Installations – 37 different light sculptures (both permanent and temporary) in 17 neighborhoods by 34 artists with three free light art tours.
+> 2019 Light Art Installations – 40+ different light sculptures (both permanent and temporary) in 17 neighborhoods by 30+ artists.

 All over San Francisco – Map

-The sixth annual light fantastic includes several dramatic, eco-friendly light art installations accessible by public transit and admission-free.
+The seventh annual light fantastic includes several dramatic, eco-friendly light art installations accessible by public transit and admission-free.

 Many of San Francisco’s intimate neighborhoods will also light up shopping districts, streets and galleries, and host participatory holiday activities.